mahdiqb/Jalpc/_posts/2018-10-08-visualizing-electoral-data.md

 Numbers and percentages aren't fun to look at, especially when it comes to electoral data.
 In a political atmosphere filled with dissatisfaction and pessimism, disinterest in the 2018 municipal elections in Tunisia reached unprecedented  levels.
 To face that, Democracy International opted for a data-driven campaign to help Tunisians get a better understanding of the importance of the upcoming elections and the stakes that are at play.

-The campaign used Artificial reality, virtual reality, [3D projection mappings](https://www.youtube.com/watch?v=yaHDbPP5VJM&t=86s), and interactive data visualizations.
+The campaign used augmented reality, virtual reality, [3D projection mappings](https://www.youtube.com/watch?v=yaHDbPP5VJM&t=86s), and interactive data visualizations.
 Below are three of the visualizations I created within the campaign:

 1. <a href="https://mahdiqb.github.io/viz/registeredvoters/" target="_blank">Key statistics about youth's importance to the elections, presented through a scrolling animation</a>